One in every five Americans (52.9 million people) experience mental illness each year

 Recognizing this gap in care and the results from the 2021 Clergy Well-being Survey showing a steady decline in mental and emotional health, Wespath is offering first aid training for mental health.

-First aid training for mental health is a two-part live, virtual webinar.
+First aid training for mental health is a two-part webinar training.
 Leading the training is Chris White, an international UK government hostage and crisis negotiator and First Aid for Mental Health trainer.
 This training will teach you how to identify and understand mental health challenges with empathy, and without judgment.

 According to White, “We all have our ‘window on the world’ and that window is in a room.
 The First Aid for Mental Health concept of empathy is listening without judgment to earn the right to enter another person’s room and look at the world through their window."
 First Aid for Mental Health teaches you how to be invited (or welcomed) into someone else’s room, see the world through their window and get them the help they need.
 It also teaches you how to accept and understand your own mental health needs, without embarrassment or shame.

 The first session teaches the foundational concepts of mental health, the ability to identify when you or someone else may have mental health needs that require assistance and the skills to start a conversation and get them the help they need.
 Session 1 includes topics on:

 - Identifying and coping with stress; exploring our own ‘stress signatures’

 - First Aid for Mental Health: principles to approaching and helping others